Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 - public TimetableGrid Grid — The grid displaying all timetable cells.

 - public bool _24hFormat — Whether time is shown in 24-hour format.
-- public bool EnglishFormat — Whether time punctuation uses English style (`.` instead of `:`).
+- public bool DotFormat — Whether to use dot punctuation (`12.00`) instead of colon (`12:00`) for time display.

 - public Toggle _24hToggle — UI toggle to switch 24h display on or off.
-- public Toggle EnglishToggle — UI toggle to switch English-style punctuation on or off.
+- public Toggle PunctuationToggle — UI toggle that controls dot vs colon punctuation style.

 - public GameObject Highlight — The object used to highlight the currently active cell.
 - public RectTransform HighlightRect — RectTransform for resizing the highlight.